Lindseys707/healthwildcatters-website/index.md

     price: "$999/mo"
     link_text: Get started
   faq:
+  - question: Do I need to be an alumni to lease an office?
+    answer: 'Absolutely not!
+Leasing space is open to all healthcare companies and startups.
+In an effort to keep Health Wildcatters as the health innovation hub of North Texas, we lease space to health focused startups and companies, along with service providers and consultants in the healthcare or startup space. '
   - question: 'Are offices available for non healthcare companies? '
     answer: 'In an effort to keep Health Wildcatters as the health innovation hub of North Texas, we lease space to health focused startups and companies, along